Paleopolyploidy: Ks

+Molecular phylogeny

+A paleopolyploidy event tends to be shared across a large clade of organisms.
+As a result, the gene tree (molecular phylogeny of a specific gene family) would indicate a consistent split into two or more clades among these organisms.
+Combined with synteny evidence (e.g. by using these genes as anchors for aligning pieces of the genome) to rule out the possibility of isolated gene duplication, a polyploidy event can be identified.

 Evolutionary importance

 Paleopolyploidization events lead to massive cellular changes, including doubling of the genetic material, changes in gene expression and increased cell size.
 Gene loss during diploidization is not completely random, but heavily selected.
 Genes from large gene families are duplicated.
 On the other hand, individual genes are not duplicated.
 Overall, paleopolyploidy can have both short-term and long-term evolutionary effects on an organism's fitness in the natural environment.

 Enhanced phenotypic evolution

 Whole genome duplication may increase the rates and efficiency by which organisms acquire new biological traits.
 However, one test of this hypothesis, which compared evolutionary rates in innovation in early teleost fishes (with duplicate genomes) to early holostean fishes (without duplicated genomes) found little difference between the two.

 Genome diversity

 Genome doubling provided the organism with redundant alleles that can evolve freely with little selection pressure.
 The duplicated genes can undergo neofunctionalization, subfunctionalization, or nonfunctionalization which could help the organism adapt to the new environment or survive different stress conditions.